radiantlogic-v8/documentation-new/documentation/getting_started/kubernetes.md

 High availability is difficult to achieve with a minimal set of nodes.
 If your application has 50 pods across two nodes (25 pods per node) and a node goes down, you lose 50% of your service.

-Scaling: When autoscaling the cluster, the increment size becomes larger which could result in provisioning more hardware than needed.

 **Option 2: more, smaller nodes**

 *Pros*